CarlosVillasenor/DjangoCrashCourse/python_basis/README.md

-# A simple python guide/reference trough its bases
+# A simple python guide/reference trough its basis

 Here is the list in the ideal order of learning of the basic subjects